-Up to 100 sent text messages or picture messages can be stored in the Sent folder.
+Up to 50 sent text messages or picture messages can be stored in the Sent.
 Access the Sent message list to view contents of sent messages and verify whether the transmission was successful or not.

-- 1. Press ( , 1 a , 4 shi from standby mode. - 2.
-Use to highlight a sent message.
+1. Press (%), 1 & , 4 9hi .

+2. Use to highlight a sent message.
 Press Left Soft Key Resend to resend the message to the recipient, View to view the message, or Right Soft Key Options to access additional options.

-Delete/ Forward/ Save Contact/ Lock/ Message Info/ Delete Multiple
+Delete/ Forward/ Save

+Contact/ Lock/ Message

+Info/ Delete Multiple